wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 what is the best approach?

 **[A.3.4.q4.3]** Say now we are running our workflow on a single 40-core host.
-What is the best way to allocate cores to the blue and purple task?
-If you're really into it, you can do this completely analytically (it requires finding roots of degree-2 polynomials).
+What is the best way to allocate cores to the blue and purple tasks?
+If you are really into it, you can do this completely analytically (it requires finding roots of degree-2 polynomials).
 More easily, you can simply write the execution time as a function of the number of cores allocated to the blue task, and plot this function to find where it attains its minimum visually.
-There are many web site on which you can do this (search for "graphing calculator").
+There are many websites on which you can do this (search for "graphing calculator").

 ---